polifonia-project/stories/Sethus/readme.md

 # Persona description

-This is a description of the persona Sethus C.
+This is a description of the persona Sethus

 ## Name
 Sethus